Safety and Effectiveness of Experimental IMC-F106C for Advanced PRAME-Positive Cancers

 - PRAME positive tumor

-- Relapsed from, refractory to, or intolerant of standard therapy
+- Relapsed from, refractory to, or intolerant of standard therapies; or, in combination with standard therapies

 - If applicable, must agree to use highly effective contraception